Admission Requirements

 Degree Requirements

 Students must fulfill all requirements for each degree in order to be awarded that degree, subject to the double-counting of credits as outlined below.
 Degree requirements for the Bachelor of Arts in German are listed in the Undergraduate Bulletin.
 Degree requirements for the M.I.A. degree are listed on the Degree Requirements tab.
 If students accepted into the IUG program are unable to complete the M.I.A. degree, they are still eligible to receive their undergraduate degree if all the undergraduate degree requirements have been satisfied.
 Students must sequence their courses so all undergraduate degree requirements are fulfilled before taking courses to count solely towards the graduate degree.
-Students must complete the undergraduate degree requirements within the typical time to degree for the undergraduate major.
+Students are expected to complete the undergraduate degree requirements within the typical time to degree for the undergraduate major.
 In the semester in which the undergraduate degree requirements will be completed, IUG students must apply to graduate, and the undergraduate degree should be conferred at the next appropriate Commencement.

 Code | Title | Credits |